wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

 From the image above, we can see that the action is updating the 'Opportunity' object in Salesforce with the QuickBooks Invoice ID and URL.
 This update is made to the field:.

-Thus, in the trigger, we want to filter out the jobs that already have an entry in this field.
+Thus, in the trigger, filter out the jobs that already have an entry in this field.
 This prevents the job from running again as every job that has been succesfully synced by Workato will populate the field with data.

 The update will be picked up by Workato but not processed as it is filtered out by the trigger filter.